astronomer/docs/learn/airflow-great-expectations.md

 import CodeBlock from '@theme/CodeBlock';
 import gx_dag from '!!raw-loader!../code-samples/dags/airflow-great-expectations/gx_dag.py';

 [Great Expectations](https://greatexpectations.io) (GX) is an open source Python-based data validation framework.
 You can test your data by expressing what you “expect” from it as simple declarative statements in JSON or YAML, then run validations using those [Expectation Suites](https://docs.greatexpectations.io/docs/terms/expectation_suite/) against data in a [Source Data System](https://docs.greatexpectations.io/docs/oss/guides/setup/optional_dependencies/cloud/connect_gx_source_data_system) or a [pandas DataFrame](https://docs.greatexpectations.io/docs/oss/guides/connecting_to_your_data/fluent/in_memory/connect_in_memory_data).
-Astronomer, with help from Superconductive, maintains the [Great Expectations Airflow Provider](https://registry.astronomer.io/providers/airflow-provider-great-expectations/versions/latest) that gives users a convenient method for running validations directly from their DAGs.
+Astronomer, with help from Superconductive, maintains the [Great Expectations Apache Airflow® Provider](https://registry.astronomer.io/providers/airflow-provider-great-expectations/versions/latest) that gives users a convenient method for running validations directly from their DAGs.

 This tutorial shows how to use the [`GreatExpectationsOperator`](https://registry.astronomer.io/providers/airflow-provider-great-expectations/versions/latest/modules/GreatExpectationsOperator) in an Airflow DAG, leveraging automatic creation of a default [Checkpoint](https://docs.greatexpectations.io/docs/terms/checkpoint) and connecting via an [Airflow connection](connections.md).